-Administration of CCl4 is used to accelerate (alone or in conjunction with other challenges) the development of liver damage to recapitulate the early phase effects of non-alcoholic fatty liver disease (NAFLD), specifically, inflammation, fibrosis, and hepatocellular degeneration, ballooning, and necrosis.
+Administration of CCl4 is used to accelerate the development of liver damage to recapitulate the early phase effects of non-alcoholic fatty liver disease (NAFLD).
+Mirroring the important aspects of human disease, this model develops inflammation, fibrosis, and hepatocellular degeneration, ballooning, and necrosis.

 Through the assessment of various biomarkers and end points, the inhibition of fibrosis progression can be tracked and quantified to more accurately and specifically gauge the effectiveness of potential therapeutics.